UKPLab/CARE/docs/source/for_developers/frontend/vuex_store.rst

 Store Structure
 ---------------
-The store is structured into modules, which are all defined in the folder ``frontend/src/store/modules``.
-Each defines a default state used upon initialization, provides getters, mutations and actions.
-To access data from vue components, you will use the getters of the respective module providing your read-only access.
-In the mutations the store may listen to socket messages and update the internal state accordingly.

-All changes to the store are forwarded to the components that use the respective getters.
-Store modules cannot access the state of other store modules.
-You may add several different getter functions providing different views on the same data.
+The store is structured into modules and auto tables from backend.
+Modules can be found in the folder ``frontend/src/store/modules`` and are special tables used in the frontend.
+Auto tables are tables that are automatically generated from the backend and offers a standard way to access the data.

 .. note::